Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of the Built Environment

-He was awarded PhD in chemistry at the University of Ljubljana in 2000.
-This work led to an EU-funded project, in which he was in charge of scientific coordination.
-In the last 17 years, he has been involved in more than 30 research and networking projects, mostly as a senior scientist, research manager, co-investigator or principal investigator, attracting more than £10M funding predominantly for heritage science.
+He was awarded PhD in chemistry at the University of Ljubljana and joined the Institute in 2007.
+In the last 17 years, he has been involved in more than 30 research and networking projects, mostly as a senior scientist, research manager, co-investigator or principal investigator, attracting ~£20M funding predominantly for heritage science.

 The full CV and bibliography are available here.